pierrebaudot/infotopopy/docs/topological_learning.rst

 Poincaré-Shannon Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Information theory motivated the early stages of Machine Learning and Information sensory processing theories.
+The principle was self-resumed by Chaitin:
+"Understanding is compressing".
+Notably,  `Attneave (1952) <https://www.semanticscholar.org/paper/Some-informational-aspects-of-visual-perception.-Attneave/6d0198460198fdb49b89d1646049712b3a0683df>`_
-Learning - Information sensory processing."Understanding is compressing" Chaitin.
-Efficient coding (Attneave, 1952): the goal of sensory perception is to extract
+ennouciated the principles of efficient coding (with Barlow) in the following terms: the goal of sensory perception is to extract the redundancies and to find the
-the redundancies and to find the most compressed representation of the environment.
-Any kind of symmetry and invariance are information redundancies and
+most compressed representation of the environment.
+Any kind of symmetry and invariance are information redundancies and Gestalt principles of perception
-Gestalt principles of perception can be defined on information theoretic terms.
+can be defined on information theoretic terms.
+This is basically illustrated by, Attneave's famous cat and the topologically sounding Gestalt principle of
+perceptual binding illustrated bellow:

 .. image::  images/figure_Attneave-Gestalt_complete.png

-Information function as loss function (Boltzmann - Helmoltz machine, maxent Jaynes infomax Linsker nadal parga Sejnowsky ... untill current cross entropy
-and focal loss = deformed probability).
+Since then Information theory has provided its central functions: the loss functions: Maximum entropy is at the root of Jaynes and may statistical physic inference
+model, maximum mutual information (infomax) was stated and studied  by Linsker, Nadal and Parga, and Bell and Sejnowsky and formalized ICA principles and Hebbian
+plasticity, generalizing PCA to non-linear cases, Boltzmann Machine minimized the KL-divergence... untill current Deep Convolutional Neural Networks (CNN) that
+basically minimize cross entropy or "deformed" functions of it like the focal loss (very close indeed to a "deformed probability"!).
+The principles stayed the same,
+but Neural network architectures, data availability, computational power and software facilities increased enormously.

 .. image::  images/loss_function.jpg

+For instance, Boltzmann Machines are reccurent neural networks of binary random variables with hidden layer, that can be formalized as a Markov random field.
+Markov random fields are a small, positive, subcase of information structures (see `proposition 7 (Hu) PDF <https://www.mdpi.com/1099-4300/21/9/869>`_).

 The models developped here are called the Poincaré-Shannon machine in reverence to `Boltzmann Machine <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwinjPbMnvjrAhUKzYUKHStSA7gQgAMoAHoECAgQAg&url=http%3A%2F%2Fscholar.google.fr%2Fscholar_url%3Furl%3Dhttps%3A%2F%2Fwww.cs.utoronto.ca%2F~hinton%2Fabsps%2Fcogscibm.pdf%26hl%3Dfr%26sa%3DX%26ei%3Duo5nX8mHM72Ay9YP1OOAiAM%26scisig%3DAAGBfm0MtFqrPZRIBb9G16LNS5kfPdVoFw%26nossl%3D1%26oi%3Dscholarr&usg=AOvVaw29iesHzi-bIRQnf2tYDIH1>`_ ,